 scheduled (e.g., daily) recording(s) and/or programmed alert(s) transmission to monitor

-respiratory system, each 30 days)
+respiratory system, each 30 days) *quoted from CMS Fee Schedule

 CPT 98977

-CPT code 98977: (Remote therapeutic monitoring (e.g., respiratory system status, musculoskeletal system status, therapy adherence, therapy response); device(s) supply with scheduled (e.g., daily) recording(s) and/or programmed alert(s) transmission to monitor musculoskeletal system, each 30 days). *quoted from 2022 Fee Schedule
+CPT code 98977: (Remote therapeutic monitoring (e.g., respiratory system status, musculoskeletal system status, therapy adherence, therapy response); device(s) supply with scheduled (e.g., daily) recording(s) and/or programmed alert(s) transmission to monitor musculoskeletal system, each 30 days). *quoted from CMS Fee Schedule

 What Does That Mean?